zillow/ctds/docs/example.rst

 in a `with <https://www.python.org/dev/peps/pep-0343/>`_ statement.

 In order to actually perform queries or called stored procedures, a :py:class:`ctds.Cursor` is required.
-This can be aquired using the :py:func:`ctds.Connection.cursor` method.
+This can be acquired using the :py:func:`ctds.Connection.cursor` method.
 Like the :py:class:`ctds.Connection` object, the :py:class:`ctds.Cursor` object can also be used as a context manager.

 .. note::

-    Due to the implementation of *TDS*, :py:class:`ctds.Cursor` objects cannot have multiple query results active at once.
+    Due to the design of the *TDS* protocol, :py:class:`ctds.Cursor` objects cannot have multiple query results active at once.
 Only the results from the last query are available from the :py:class:`ctds.Cursor`.

 An example of a simple query follows: